-Now, I know that Northerners and Southerners have conflicting opinions about how cornbread should taste.
+Now, I know that Northerners and Southerners have conflicting opinions about what cornbread should taste like.
 The cornbread I grew up eating in Oklahoma came from a blue box, so I don’t feel qualified to join the debate.
 As such, I came up with my own ideal cornbread.

 Here it is: brown butter and honey skillet cornbread studded with summer peppers and fresh corn from the cob.
 It boasts crispy edges and a balanced sweet-and-savory flavor.
 I have a whole skillet’s worth to myself.
 Ha!

 Feel free to play with this recipe to turn it into your ideal cornbread.
 The cheese in this cornbread is just an accent flavor, so if you want legitimately cheesy cornbread, double the cheese.
 For sweeter flavor, increase the sweetener to 2/3 cup.
 Next time I make this cornbread, I’ll go the extra mile and roast my corn and peppers in the oven beforehand (tossed with a little olive oil and salt) for some caramelized flavor.
 For basic cornbread with extraordinary texture and flavor, just skip the fresh corn and peppers.